nspenner/blog/_posts/2018-09-17-creating-my-portfolio.md

 ![Portfolio Design 3](/assets/2018-09-17-creating-a-portfolio/portfolio3.gif "Portfolio Design 3")

 All better!
 Of course, forcing the user to scroll just because I wanted some fun images on half of the screen wasn't the best the design decision.
 So, I retooled some things.
-I changed the ratio so that the website was split closer to 30/70, and the boxes were adjusted to take advantage of the space.
+I changed the location of the middle divider such that the website was split closer to 25/75, and the boxes were adjusted to take more advantage of the available space.
 For example, the projects box had more content than the others, so I let it span two rows instead.
 Eventually, I had this:

 ![Final Design](/assets/2018-09-17-creating-a-portfolio/portfolio4.jpg "Final Design")

+To host the site, I used [Github Pages](https://pages.github.com), which I'd heartily recommend to anyone that needs to host a fairly simple static site.
+There are plenty of other blogs and posts that detail setting up a Github Pages site with a custom domain.
+I found [this one](https://hackernoon.com/use-custom-domain-with-github-pages-2-straightforward-steps-cf561eee244f) particularly useful.
+Fun fact: I'm also using Github Pages to host this blog!

 I was pleased with the final result, and learned quite a bit about Grid, background images, and responsive layouts along the way.
-The live version can be found [here](https://nminchow.com).
+The live version can be found [here](https://nminchow.com), with source code available [here](https://github.com/nspenner/portfolio2).